myoortcloud/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 with Unpublished Changes.
 Students view the last published copy of content in the section.

-The following example shows how an section that is hidden from students is displayed in the outline:
+The following example shows how an section that has unpublished changes is displayed in the outline:

 TBP